Phraust/Python_Monitoring_Suite/OSX/REMOTE/README.md

 Python Monitoring Suite [PMS]
 =============================

-These files are needed on a remote server to monitor the mining server.
+These files are used to remotely monitor your mining server, and for displaying statistics via a webpage.

 RemoteStatus.py